gbartolomeiS1/jarvis_coding/README.md

 # Welcome to HELIOS - HEC-enabled Event Log Inject & Orchestration System

+## Updated version of Helios/Jarvis Coding to  support both legacy raw path and the “replace /raw with /event and JSON body” mode when sending to HEC.

 ## HELIOS Frontend & Backend – Docker Quickstart

 This repository contains two services: